1.4 Youth policy decision-making

 The National Agency for Youth

 The federal structure of Germany implies that there is no national agency for youth.
 However, a federal-level agency exists that is active only in the area of international cooperation on youth policy.
 IJAB – International Youth Service of the Federal Republic of Germany (IJAB – Fachstelle für internationale Jugendarbeit der Bundesrepublik Deutschland) has signed a contract with the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend, BMFSFJ) to provide this service.
 Under the agreement, IJAB performs specialist functions relating to international cooperation in the field of youth policy and youth information.
 It advises and assists BMFSFJ with implementing (international) youth policy targets.
 IJAB also works on behalf of BMFSFJ to support international youth work organisations across the federation and fosters international cooperation on youth policy.
 IJAB is accountable to BMFSFJ.
 IJAB holds regular meetings to discuss budgetary matters, work schedules and developments in the field of youth policy cooperation.
-IJAB has its own budget (see section 17, page 16 of the federal budget [Bundeshaushalt]).
-In 2020 the budget is €2 937 000.
-This is around 1.56% higher than that of 2019.
-The 2019 budget (€2 892 000) was 5.05% higher than in 2018 (€2 753 000).

-The work of the state youth welfare offices (Landesjugendämter) at regional (Länder) level and of the local youth welfare authorities (Jugendämter) at local level functions similar to a national agency for youth, but only in the geographic areas covered by the respective agency.
+The work of the state youth welfare offices (Landesjugendämter) at federal state (Länder) level and of the local youth welfare authorities (Jugendämter) at local level functions similar to a national agency for youth, but only in the geographic areas covered by the respective agency.
 However, the state youth welfare offices are only responsible for the areas of youth policy that relate to the state-specific act implementing Book 8 of the German Social Code (Sozialgesetzbuch Achtes Buch, SGB VIII).
 Other agencies look after other youth policy areas, such as education policy or labour market policy.

 SGB VIII makes it the responsibility of the local youth welfare authorities to plan and finance local youth services and therefore fulfil the services and tasks assigned to them in SGB VIII.
 To this end, the local youth welfare authorities regularly publish local youth plans.